ClickHouse/ClickHouse/docs/en/operations/table_engines/index.md

 - Intergation engines

-    Engine for communicating with other data systems.
+    Engines for communicating with other data systems.

     Engines of the family: